davidkastner/pyQMMM/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with pyQMMM.
+This page details how to get started with the pyQMMM package.
+The purpose of the package is to act as a library for MD, QM, and QM/MM simulations of proteins as well as a repository for useful scripts.

 Installation
 ------------
+Download the package from GitHub.

 Usage
 -----